( aka 'The Red Violin' or 'Il Violino rosso' or 'Le Violon rouge' )

 In June of 2008 LionsGate have taken to presenting this their 'Meridian Collection' (also see Diva as a simultaneous release from that sub-label).
 It appears to have had some boosting but adds significant information to the frame as compared to the Universal.
 It still maintains the 1.78 aspect ratio and is anamorphic and dual-layered.
 It is much brighter but skins tones are a shade redder.
 I'm not a fan of boosting but weighing the benefits in this case I lean towards the Meridian release for image.

 Audio - the older Universal release has an optional DTS track which may be preferable to some keen on that choice.
 To me the LionsGate's 5.1 sounded quite adept - some dramatic instances of separation but the film doesn't lend itself to dynamic rear channel action although the orchestral and solo violin music is, at times, brilliant.
-John Corigliano's, Oscar winning, original music score is quite stirring played by Joshua Bell.
+John Corigliano's, Oscar winning, original music score is brilliantly performed by Joshua Bell.
 NOTE: All three releases have burned in subtitles for the non-English dialogue and all three offer optional English for the entire film's verbiage.
 But the music is really the star of this lovely film.

 Supplements easily lean to the new Meridian release with an optional commentary by Co-Writer/Director François Girard and Co-writer/actor Don McKellar.
 Honesty though, they don't seem exceptionally prepared and neither really takes the lead although Girard eventually does.
 His Quebecois accent is quite audible.
 Plenty of gaps and simple remembrances but I wasn't overwhelmed by informative discussion.